Simonbdbc/wp-plugin-git-commit-widget/README.md

 # wp-plugin-git-commit-widget
-Simple wordpress widget who display github last commits from a selected repository
+Simple wordpress widget who display last github commits from a selected repository.
+Using wordpress transients for manage API requests.

 ### How to use ?